Konya railway station

 Konya station (Konya garı) is an inter-city railway station serving the central anatolian city of Konya.
 It serves as the southern terminus of the Polatlı–Konya high-speed railway with YHT high-speed trains from Ankara and Istanbul servicing the station.
-Inter-city trains to Izmir and Adana also terminate at the station.
+Inter-city trains to İzmir and Adana also terminate at the station.
 In 2011, the station was expanded, modernized and electrified to accommodate the new YHT high-speed rail service.

-The train station will have an operational Konya Metro station in 2023.
+The train station will have an operational Konya Metro station in 2025.